postgresml/postgresml/pgml-cms/blog/using-postgresml-with-django-and-embedding-search.md

 The embedding contains 384 floating point numbers; we removed most of them in this blog post to make sure it fits on the page.

 You can try creating multiple to-do items for fun and profit.
-If the description is changed, so will the embedding, demonstrating how the `intfloat/e5-small` model is understanding the semantic meaning of your text.
+If the description is changed, so will the embedding, demonstrating how the `intfloat/e5-small` model understands the semantic meaning of your text.

 ### Searching

 Once you have a few embeddings and to-dos stored in your database, the fun part of searching can begin.
 In a typical search example with PostgreSQL, you'd now be using `tsvector` to keyword match your to-dos to the search query with term frequency.
 That's a good technique, but semantic search is better.

-We've created a simple search endpoint that accepts a query, a completed to-do filter, and a limit.
-To use it, you can just do this:
+Our search endpoint accepts a query, a completed to-do filter, and a limit.
+To use it, you can just run this:

 ```bash
 curl \